-USER NOTICE:

-COMPLETELY READ THIS MANUAL BEFORE USE!
+USER NOTICE: READ BEFORE USE!
 VER.
-10
+10 20

+WWW.
+KIRMUSSAUDIO.COM (In the EU: www.kirmussaudio.net)

 THIS MANUAL CONTAINS IMPORTANT SAFETY AND OPERATIONAL INFORMATION.

 FAILURE TO DO SO MAY VOID WARRANTY, DAMAGE EQUIPMENT AND/OR DAMAGE RECORDS.
 USE OF THIS SYSTEM ACKNOWLEDGES THAT THE USER HAS READ THE MANUAL COMPLETELY.